Keelan-Matthews/ynab-mcp-server/README.md

 - **`registerAllTools()`** - Centralized tool registration system
 - **Extensible Design** - Add new tools by creating files in `tools/` and registering them

-This architecture allows you to easily add new database operations, external API integrations, or any other MCP tools while keeping the codebase organized and maintainable.
+This architecture allows you to easily add new YNAB operations, external API integrations, or any other MCP tools while keeping the codebase organized and maintainable.

 ## Transport Protocols